 - strong written and verbal communication skills, tailored to a variety of audiences

-- the ability to work independently where appropriate, and use initiative to think quickly on the spot, often in challenging situations and with competing priorities
+- the ability to work independently where appropriate and use initiative to think quickly, often in challenging situations and with competing priorities

-- knowledge and skills in looking after your own mental wellbeing at the same time as supporting others with theirs
+- the resilience and self-awareness to look after your own mental wellbeing at the same time as supporting others with theirs.

-- completed a qualifying course which confers graduate basis chartered membership of the BPS
+- to have completed another qualifying course that confers Graduate Basis Chartered Membership of the BPS

 For a place on the programme, you’ll need to apply for a position as a trainee youth intensive psychological practitioner.